Making a Paper Butterfly is easier than you might think! And at the same time it does not use much paper, so save your scraps to make more later.

 There are some great decorating opportunities for these little flutterbys.
 You can string them singly and make a curtain of them, or make a banner out of them, or make a pretty mobile.
 Use them to decorate a special gift or the top of a box.
 Put a magnet on the back and you have a beautiful fridge or metal filing cabinet decoration....

 It goes where it pleases and it pleases wherever it goes.

 You will need:

 - Scrap paper, ruler and compass to trace a shape that is basically a square overlapped by a circle, and some scissors to cut it out.
 The smaller you make your pattern, the smaller your butterfly will be (and the harder to fold!)

-- Some patterned paper (I used double sided but you can use paper with a single printed side - the thinner the paper is the easier it is to get lots of little folds and the butterfly looks better)
+- Some patterned paper (I used a double sided designer series variety but you can use paper with a single printed side.
+The thinner the paper is the easier it is to get lots of little folds and the butterfly looks better)

 - A bone folder helps to get the creases sharp

 - A length of Ribbon.
 Thin ribbon is better, or use wire, Baker's Twine or thread.

 What to do: